 Each internal company promotes existing business strategies while the Business Development Office,

-which was established within the Corporate Planning & Administration Office in April 2023, takes the lead in
+which was established within the Corporate Planning & Administration Office in April 2023 and internal project teams, take the lead in

 promoting candidates for growth drivers.
 In addition, in the new Medium-term Business Plan disclosed in

-May 2024, we explain our existing business strategies, progress of growth drivers, and future initiatives.
+May 2024, we explain our existing business strategies, progress for candidates of growth drivers, and future initiatives.

 Initiatives with candidates for growth drivers

-Medium-term Business Plan starting from fiscal 2024, we will work to further accelerate the progress of the following:
+Medium-term Business Plan starting from fiscal 2024, we are working to further accelerate the following initiatives:

 We will continue to focus on providing users with the tools we have developed so far to optimize the use of AI on